Explore Our Club Sports

 The Springfield College Paintball Club is made up of a group of paintball players of all skills and experience levels.
 The team is composed of two groups, a competitive speedball team, and a recreational woodsball relaxed play group.

 Rugby Football Club (Men's)

 The Springfield College Men's Rugby Football Club is a team on the up and up.
 After an unfortunate loss in last year’s league championship, the men's team reloaded to have their most successful season in program history.
-Under the leadership of head coach John Maneen and assistant coach James Collins, the men's team played its way to a undefeated season, NEWCRC league championship, first regional championship win, and finished in the top 16 DII teams in the nation.
+The men's team played its way to a undefeated season, NEWCRC league championship, first regional championship win, and finished in the top 16 DII teams in the nation.

 Rugby Football Club (Women's)

 Looking for a fun team sport that requires absolutely no prior experience?
 Check out the women’s rugby club.
 Women’s rugby offers a great way to meet new friends, learn a new sport, keep your competitive edge, and stay in shape.
 Each season lasts approximately 10 weeks.
 There is a traditional fall season and a non-traditional spring season, which is typically focused on tournament play.
 The team is in the premier division of the NEWCRC.

 The ski and snowboard team races as part of the McBrine Division of USCSA.
 At competitions, the team tests its skill in slalom and giant slalom events.
 The team consistently places well in its races and often sends racers to regionals which then adds a sixth weekend for those who have qualified.